 Three Crowns is a trading name used internationally by the law firm.
-The legal entities which engage with clients are Three Crowns (Services) LLP, which trades from offices in London and Paris, and Three Crowns (US) LLP, which trades from Washington, DC, Three Crowns (Services) Pte.
+The legal entities which engage with clients are Three Crowns (Services) LLP, which trades from offices in London and Paris; Three Crowns (US) LLP, which trades from Washington, DC, Three Crowns (Services) Pte.
 Ltd., which trades from Singapore, and Three Crowns (Spain) SLP, which trades from Madrid.

-The use of the word “partner” in connection with the Three Crowns trading name denotes a member of Three Crowns (Services) LLP or a general partner of Three Crowns (US) LLP, Three Crowns (Services) Pte.
+The use of the word “partner” in connection with the Three Crowns trading name denotes a member of Three Crowns (Services) LLP, a general partner of Three Crowns (US) LLP, Three Crowns (Services) Pte.
 Ltd, or Three Crowns (Spain) SLP, or a consultant or employee of one of them with equivalent standing and qualifications.
-The use of the term “partner” should not be construed as meaning that any form of partnership exists between the two separate entities.
+The use of the term “partner” should not be construed as meaning that any form of partnership exists between the separate entities.

 London and Paris offices